Bistro 8150 — Chef Alayah | Mountain Dining | Elev8150 Anaconda MT

 05

-Powder season.
-Wildflower summer.
-Elk-season autumn.
-Each one a different menu, a different mood, the same unmatched location.
+Powder season, wildflower summer, elk-season autumn, and long winter nights — each one shaping a different menu, a different mood, the same unmatched location.

 The building pads are excavated.
-The culinary training is complete.
-The BBC has already told part of this story.
-Now we need the people who believe in it to help finish the build.
+Alayah's culinary foundation is real.
+The BBC has already told part of the story.
+Now we need early supporters who understand what this could become.